OfficeDev/office-js-docs-pr/docs/excel/make-custom-functions-compatible-with-xll-udf.md

 ---
 title: Extend custom functions with XLL user-defined functions
-description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions' ms.date: 07/31/2019
+description: 'Enable compatibility with Excel XLL user-defined functions that have equivalent functionality to your custom functions' ms.date: 04/29/2019
 localization_priority: Normal
 ---

 # Extend custom functions with XLL user-defined functions

-If you have existing Excel XLLs, you can build equivalent custom functions in an Excel add-in to extend your solution features to other platforms such as online or macOS.
+If you have existing Excel XLLs, you can build equivalent custom functions in an Excel add-in to extend your solution features to other platforms such as online or on a Mac.
 However, Excel add-ins don't have all of the functionality available in XLLs.
 Depending on the functionality your solution uses, the XLL may provide a better experience than the Excel add-in custom functions in Excel on Windows.

 > [!NOTE]
 > COM add-in and XLL UDF compatibility is supported by the following platforms, when connected to an Office 365 subscription: